Roof Replacement: 10 Signs That Now Is the Time For Your Colorado Home

 Your roof can be visible when you’re outdoors, but this doesn’t mean that it’s the only place you can check if you need a new roof.
 Most often than not, you can start your search inside your home, specifically in your attic.
 The attic is the closest area to your roof which means that the condition of your attic can say a lot about the condition of your roof.

 Take your time to visit your attic and check for any beams of light coming through the top of the house or for any stains or streaks.
 If you see any of these, regardless of how small, it’s a telltale sign that your roof has a leak and should be replaced immediately.
 Over time, these leaks can create significant damage to your roof and attic, as well.

 - Your roof will celebrate its 20th or 25th birthday.

 There are a lot of ways to determine if you should get a new roof but the easiest would probably be checking on your home improvement records.
 Look for these documents and check how long you have been using your roof.
 An asphalt shingle roof can have a lifespan of 25 years while a roof which is installed over a layer of shingles has 20 years.
-Determine which type of roof you’re using right now and assess when were these installed.
+Call klausroofingcolorado.com to determine which type of roof you’re using right now and assess when were these installed.

 - Your shingles are no longer in tiptop shape.

 Shingles make up your roof.
 Its appearance is a reflection of the condition of your roof.
 This is one of the reasons why you should regularly check your shingles.
 Climb up your roof and assess how the shingles are.
 Are they cracked, damaged or buckling?
 Are there any missing shingles on your roof?
 If you answered “yes” to any of these questions, it means that you should have a new roof installed right away.

 While you’re at it, don’t forget to check for any shingle granules in your gutters and downspouts.
 Seeing a lot of shingle granules can indicate that your roof is losing strength and durability.
 You should check for these signs especially if a storm hit your area.